GUNADEEP19/GymMemberShip-WorkOutTracker/README.md

   - Full member CRUD operations
   - Process payments for any member
   - Enroll members to plans
+  - Mark attendance for all members
+  - View attendance for all members
+  - View membership end dates for all members
+  - View active status for all members
   - MySQL console for direct SQL queries
   - View all payment audit trails